varshith2101/HMS-Frontend/README.md

 ### Database (Neon PostgreSQL)

-Your PostgreSQL database is hosted on Neon (serverless Postgres).
+PostgreSQL database is hosted on Neon (serverless Postgres).
 Ensure:
 - Backend has correct `DATABASE_URL` in Render environment variables
 - Connection pooling is configured
 - SSL mode is enabled for secure connections